Posted on Leave a comment

 We use the lowest effective temperature for each herb, favoring time over force.

-Some herbs release their compounds easily.
+• Some herbs release their compounds easily, while others require gentle warmth.

-None benefit from being rushed.
+• In contrast, none benefit from being rushed.

 Our Extraction Method